 Please fill out the short form below, and we’ll be in touch about opportunities.
 Asterisks indicate required fields.

-The Nature Conservancy, working with the Pew Charitable Trusts, NOAA and local shellfish growers’ associations, will be establishing a shellfish growers resiliency grant program and issuing large-and small-scale awards to shellfish growers.
+The Nature Conservancy, working with the Pew Charitable Trusts, NOAA and local shellfish growers’ associations, will be establishing a shellfish growers resiliency fund program and issuing large-and small-scale awards to shellfish growers.
 The goal is to pave the way for a viable and sustainable U.S. shellfish industry that benefits the ocean and the communities which rely upon it.

 Please check back in early 2021 for more information.